garciaalvaro/post-meta-controls/README.txt

 = Setting - Buttons =

-The following are all the available options for a Setting - Buttons.
+The following are all the available options for a **Setting - Buttons**.

 	$buttons = array(
 		'type'            => 'buttons', // Required.